davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

 - Next, create a new method called `tickDown()`.
 It should have the opposite effect of `tickUp()`.
 Each call should tick the minute down by one.
 Again, beware of "boundary conditions" just like before.

-- Now add a new method called `toString()` that returns a String, and inputs whether the string should be returned in military (24-hour) style.
+- Now add a new method called `showTime()` that returns nothing, and inputs whether the string should be returned in military (24-hour) style.
 If the `military` option is `false`, this method should return the current time as a string in the following format `"hh:mm am/pm"`.
 Otherwise (the military option is set to `true`), you should return the current time as a string `"hh:mm`, but remember to add 12 to the hour if it's current pm.

   - Note that the format calls for you to concatenate a leading 0 to the hour or minute if the current hour or minute is single-digit.

   - For example, suppose your clock's state is set to hour = 9, minute = 4, pm = true.
-    - Calling `toString(false)` would return: `"09:04 pm"`
+    - Calling `showTime(false)` would print: `"09:04 pm"`
-    - Calling `toString(true)` would return: `"21:04"`
+    - Calling `showTime(true)` would print: `"21:04"`

 #### Alarm Function